WATCH: Human chain pulls four BCSO deputies from Gulf - NewsBreak

 Three were able to get out, but the fourth, a sergeant, was stuck in the current yelling for help.
 That’s when the other deputies got back in the water to assist.

 “It just shows the danger that our personnel go into to one, rescue and save the civilians but then again, save themselves because we’re human too,” Baldwin said.
 “We’re trained to handle that type of water but you can’t sometimes fight against mother nature.
-She will win when you try to fight against her.”WestRock to close Panama City mill
+She will win when you try to fight against her.”CONSTRUCTION: New car wash to join Whittlesey Blvd

 A fifth deputy got in the water to help.
 Baldwin said beachgoers followed and formed the human chain.
 He said the deputy didn’t intend for that to happen.